VETERINARY MEDICINE: SMALL ANIMAL ADVANCED ANESTHESIA PART ONE

 Instructor Graded Interactive Critical Thinking and Case Study Assignments: Designed to help the participant apply the newly learned skills and knowledge via implementation focused and patient based scenarios

-Comprehensive Module Quizzes: Must be submitted with a score of 80% or better, multiple attempts
+Comprehensive Module Quizzes: Must be submitted with a score of 80% or better, multiple attempts are allowed

 A certificate of completion is provided.

 Reading content within the course is provided via PDF therefore the ability to download files and open PDFs is required.

 It is recommended that participants utilize a program such as MS Word to create, and save, their assignment submission to their computer.
 Then the information can be pasted into the assignment submission area.

 ...I feel much more confident in identifying potential anesthetic risks.
 With this new knowledge I am better prepared to assist the Doctors in anesthetic protocols from the pre-anesthesia phase to the recovery phase.
 Also, I have gained confidence in client communications about the risk of anesthesia which is a vital part of my career as a LVT.

 ...The questions in assignments forced me to look deeply in the science of the anesthesia and analgesia and not let passed any important information.
 They helped me to be very conscious and more confident on a field that was a bit confuse and scary before.
 A clear and complex vision that I gained from this course, and it was very helpful to understand the causality as regards anesthesia and analgesia, and put my previously acquired knowledge sets in order.
 Thank you very much.

 ...The case studies at the end were challenging and really tied it all together.
 The course was well put together and definitely worth the time invested.

 ...I enjoyed all of the course, it got me thinking and doing additional research, I have implemented a few new things into practice and have started doing the dental nerve blocks too